nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Examples:
 *  `edit 1 n/Football Training v/Field c/50` Edits the name, venue, and capacity of the 1st event in the event list to be `Football Training`, `Field`, and `50` respectively.

+#### Deleting an event : `delete`

+Deletes specified events from the address book.

+Format: `delete INDEX…`

+* Delete the events at the specified `INDEX…`.
+* Each index refers to the index number shown in the displayed event list.
+* The indexes **must be positive integers** 1, 2, 3, …​
+* Delete multiple events in a single command by inputting multiple indexes, each separated by a space.

+Examples:
+* `view` followed by `delete 1 2 3` deletes the first 3 events in the address book.
+* `find n/Football Training` followed by `delete 1` deletes the 1st event named Football Training in the results of the `find` command.

 #### Add residents to an event: `include`